travelsoft-direct-connect/ndc-api-doc/index.md

 - *Provider*: code of provider to request
 - *ApiVersion*: version of Orchestra NDC API to use (allows to maintain backward compatibility if necessary)

+:information_source: The Orchestra NDC API is designed as a gateway, so a provider code is mandatory in request by using control header to indicate the provider to request.
+The provider can be an airline system, an aggregator, another gateway API, etc. Only one provider code can be set for each request.

 <details>
   <summary><b>Control Header Sample</b></summary>